 Note: remember the Inca Trail is closed every year in February.

 Hiking can be a great way to explore Peruvian nature, get some exercise, and spend quality time with family and friends.
 Hiking the Inca trail to Machu Picchu – or any of the other hikes like the Salkantay trek, the Inca Jungle Trek or the beautiful Lares trek just to mention a few – is a dream trip for many, a typical ‘bucket list experience’.

 However, it is important to know your limits and pace yourself when out on the trail.
 Start out by taking hikes that are not too strenuous for your fitness level, and take frequent breaks throughout the hike.
 Make sure to bring plenty of water and snacks to maintain your energy levels.
 Following these tips will help ensure an enjoyable, safe experience for all.

 10: Enjoy the outdoors of Peru!

 For those looking to explore the great outdoors of Peru, there are many wonderful hiking trails to explore.
 From the mountainous Andes to the lush Amazon rainforest, Peru offers an abundance of breathtaking views and adventures.
 To make the most of your hike, it is important to be prepared and take the necessary safety precautions.
 When hiking without ga guide, make to you research the area ahead of time for any warnings or regulations that may be in effect.
-With these tips in mind, you can enjoy a safe and enjoyable experience exploring the stunning landscapes of Peru.
+With these tips for a great hiking trip Planning in Peru in mind, you can enjoy a safe and enjoyable experience exploring the stunning landscapes of Peru.